 You can also see us at the City Centre building in Vernon Street from 9.30am to 4.30pm Monday to Friday, except Wednesday when we close at 12.30pm.

 What does the Student Welfare Team do?

-They're here to help potential and enrolled students make the most of their time at the College, by offering impartial and confidential information, advice and guidance.
+They're here to help potential and enrolled students make the most of their time at the University, by offering impartial and confidential information, advice and guidance.

 Please feel free to contact them at any time, from before you decide to apply right through to when you’re studying with us, to discuss your needs or any queries you may have.
 Prospective students often have questions about finances, accommodation and qualifications; when it comes to details about the courses themselves, the team can put you in touch with the relevant teaching staff.

 The Student Welfare Team offers information, advice and guidance on a wide variety of subjects, including:

 - Finance and funding